mohamedlolx/Backend-Project-Build-a-StoreFront/README.md

-# Udacity: Build A Storefront Backend
+# Project: Build A Storefront Backend

 This is a backend API build in Nodejs for an online store.
 It exposes a RESTful API that will be used by the frontend developer on the frontend.